DanZinagri/NicheD20_Quartz/content/Classes/Martial/Weapon Master/_index.md

 At 2nd level the Weapon Master gains access to Weapon Master Talents when selecting class talents.

-See [[Weapon Master Talents|Weapon Master Talents]] for a listing of Talents available for the Weapon Master class.
+See [Weapon Master Talents](./Weapon%20Master%20Talents/_index.md) for a listing of Talents available for the Weapon Master class.
 ## Martial Training

 At 2nd level and at every even level thereafter, a Weapon Master gains a bonus feat in addition to those gained from normal advancement.
 These bonus feats must be selected from those listed as Combat Feats or Martial feats.